Work has changed. The workplace hasn't really. Until now.

 The World Economic Forum forecasts that 540 million square meters of new office space will be required by 2030.

-An astounding 50% of all office space is estimated to be vacant or unused at every given time.
+An astounding 50% of all office space is estimated to be unused at any given time.

 Since then, the world has changed, but the centralized workplace has pretty much stayed the same.
 Companies continue to build big headquarters, increasingly misaligned with the reality of modern work.